cONSERVATION

 One of the most important resources the Preserve possesses is its incredible wildlife populations.
 The Preserve boundary was specifically drawn in order to connect two separate sections of the Lee Metcalf Wilderness and to protect important wildlife corridors from future development.
 At the heart of our mission is protecting regional wildlife habitat as well as teaching others about wildlife conservation.

-Additionally, 6,300 feet of barbed wire was removed from the Preserve by 17 volunteers from Unstrung Heroes.
+Additionally, in 2023, 6,300 feet of barbed wire was removed from the Preserve by 17 volunteers from Unstrung Heroes.
 Unnecessary barbed wire can be dangerous to all wildlife and impedes wildlife movement.

 WATER